vercel/next.js/examples/with-next-css/README.md

 # next-simple-css example

-This example demonstrates how to use Next.js' built-in CSS imports and CSS modules support.
+This example demonstrates how to use Next.js' CSS imports and CSS modules support using @zeit/next-css

 ## Deploy your own